Blocking Cross-Site Documents for Site Isolation

 Unfortunately, we do have to give up some security properties when extensions with content scripts are installed.
 Such extensions can request permission in their manifest to make XmlHttpRequests to other sites from within the renderer process.
 We cannot block such documents from the renderer process, which would allow an exploited renderer to also access such documents.
 We are investigating how to update the content script security model to make this less of a concern in practice.

 To measure compatibility, we ran an experiment that collected user metrics on how many network responses would be blocked using our policy.
 Our experiment followed the policy described above, with two caveats.
 First, it incorrectly blocks cross-site SVG files.
 Second, it incorrectly blocks cross-site requests made by extension content scripts.
 Using one week of data collected from Chrome Beta users (using Chrome's opt-in UMA system), we found that 0.16% of network responses were blocked overall, but more than half of these we could prove to be non-disruptive (e.g., error status code).
 Only 0.075% of network responses were potentially disruptive.

 We intend to refine our experiment to avoid blocking content scripts and SVG files.
 Based on the data we collected, we found that content scripts could account for up to 0.009% of responses.
 Accounting for SVG files could let us conclude that up to another 0.063% of responses were not disruptive.
 This suggests that our updated policy could be disruptive for as few as 0.003% of network responses.

-Using these results, we hope to deploy the cross-site document blocking policy to real users.
-In combination with our Site Isolation work, this can help protect confidential documents from leaking to other sites.
+Using these results, we have started to deploy the policy to users who have Site Isolation enabled in Chrome 63.
+In combination with our other Site Isolation work, this can help protect confidential documents from leaking to other sites.